Who Is John Stamos?

 Early Life & Parents

-Born on August 19, 1963 in Cypress, CA, Stamos is the son of Loretta (nee Phillips) and Bill, a restaurateur; Bill's father, a Greek immigrant, changed the family's surname from Stamotopoulos to Stamos.
-The eldest of three, Stamos has two younger sisters named Alana and Janeen.
+Born on August 19, 1963, in Cypress, California, Stamos is the son of Loretta (nee Phillips) and Bill, a restaurateur; Bill's father, a Greek immigrant, changed the family's surname from Stamatopolous to Stamos.
+The eldest of three, Stamos has two younger sisters, Alana and Janeen.

 Touring with The Beach Boys